senopui/character_select_stand_alone_app/README.md

 5. To search subfolder models, modify `search_modelinsubfolder` to `true`
 6. `json.decoder.JSONDecoderError: Invalid ...` means you may use `\` instead `\\`

-# Default and custom settings
+## Default and custom settings
 1. Your current settings (OC list not included) can be exported as `json/tmp_settings.json` by clicking `Save Settings`
 2. Rename to `settings.json` as default settings
 3. `Load Settings` will override current settings with your `renamed_settings.json`
 4. In case you messed up, just `delete` all json files and restart app

-# Original Characters
+## Original Characters
 1. You can add/remove character (who not in list) in `original_character.json`
 2. I already put some of my OC in it, feel free to use or modify
 3. Original Characters is NOT support thumb image for now
+4. BACKUP `original_character.json` before you feach new version from GitHub

 ------
 # Right to Left UI